ankita-cmu/Data-viz-finalproject/README.md

  *What other sub-topics could be relevant for this project*

- * I plan on using a story telling tool called Shorthand for my project, do you have any suggestions?*
+ *My anser: I plan on using a story telling tool called Shorthand for my project, do you have any suggestions?*
 **Answer** You should try a platform called Storybird.